gsaaraujo/PokeDeck/README.md

 ## 💻 Project

 PokeDeck is about creating your own decks with your favorite pokémon cards.
-There's a collection of over a thousand pokémon that comes from <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>.
+There's a collection of over a thousand pokémon that comes from [PokéAPI](https://pokeapi.co).

 ## 🛠️ Features